Skip to content

 Microsoft Azure Capacity Planning

-For details on disk and memory sizing, see the main capacity planning docs.
+For more information about disk and memory sizing, see Capacity planning guide.

 The two most common use-cases for Aerospike are: